Varsity 8 captures silver while 2V8 and 3V8 snag gold

 2013 Atlantic 10 Coach of the Year

-Over the past three seasons, Carcich has led the Varsity 8 to a perfect 4-0 record against teams from Power 5 conferences with victories over North Carolina (2015), Purdue, Kansas State and Colorado (2013).
+Over the past four seasons, Carcich has led the Varsity 8 to a perfect 5-0 record against teams from Power 5 conferences with victories over North Carolina (2015), Purdue, Kansas State, Colorado (2013), Penn State (2017)

 In 2014, Carcich led two of his boats to the medal stand at the 2014 Atlantic 10 Championship en route to a fifth-place finish.
 The Colonials' Varsity 4 earned a bronze medal and the 3V8 earned silver as all of GW's entries advanced to the Grand Finals at the event.
 Three rower earned Atlantic 10 All-Conference honors as senior Bethany Grim earned First Team honors and seniors Sarah Pickus and Megan Culberson were named to the Second Team.